Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Introduction

 \subsection{Acknowledgments}

 We are grateful to Greg Arone, Dan Petersen, Orsola Tommasi and Victor Turchin for helpful conversations related to this work.
-We further thank Andrea Bianchi and Guillaume Laplante-Anfossi for their feedback on an early draft of the paper.
+We further thank Andrea Bianchi, Guillaume Laplante-Anfossi, Geoffrey Powell and Christine Vespa for their feedback on a previous version of the paper.
 The second author benefited from the guidance of Dan Petersen as his Ph.D. supervisor.
 We thank ICERM and Brown University for generously providing the computing resources on which we ran some of our programs.
 N.G. is supported by NSF Grant No. DMS-1902762; L.H. is supported by ERC-2017-STG 759082.